-The lovable characters from “Despicable Me” are finally having their spin off movie.
-We’re all anxiously waiting for the premiere and more minion language.
-But still have to figure out the banana language that they speak.
+The lovable characters from “Despicable Me” finally had spin-off movie.
+One of the biggest draws?
+The minion language.
+But can you figure out the banana language that they speak?
 There’s a song by these little characters that has become a popular Dubsmash track.
 Many Minions language quotes have also figured in popular Internet memes.
 Most of the words spoken or attributed to the Minions (called banana language) don’t make sense, though.

 Well, compared to some pop songs of today, these lyrics could be just normal even though the language sounds silly.
 Think Ring-ding-ding-ding-dingeringeding from the popular “What Does the Fox Say?”
 There’s some bit of onomatopoeia, a few comprehensible words in English, and a whole lot of nonsense.
 Still, the question remains: What language do the Minions speak?
 How do you understand Minion, or so called banana language?